 None.
-This book is purely a sensory-based concept book with a simple, positive narrative.
+This is a purely secular, sensory-based concept book for early childhood development.

 Your experience helps other parents find the right book.